AlanSeyfir/road-to-developer/README.md

-# Road to Java, SQL (maybe minecraft modder or plugins) developer
+# Road to Java, SQL, HTML,CSS,JS (maybe minecraft modder or plugins or fullstack) developer
 Ok with this repo I will upload every day and upload a video in my channel to forced myself to learn new things.
 Why?

 ## Long story short I'm in a job (I don't know if I can say the company) and we're in the capacitation/bootcamp.